yoni702/Compie_FinalProject/Part_1/ReadmePart1.md

 ## 003_ Into "Ansible-Controller" EC2 Instance  <a id="controller"></a>
-(you will find an Ansible folder  you will need to run playbook)
+Tip: You will find an Ansible folder  you will need to run playbook

 ```
-    cd Part_1/004_ansible/
+    cd FinalProject/Part_1/004_ansible/
     ansible-playbook -i inventory WebInstance.yml
     don't forget to logout from the controller
 ```